PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

     [sam]
     enabled = true

-See also commented config with examples of all options in ``contrib/i2pd.conf``.
+You are also encouraged to see the commented config with examples of all options in ``contrib/i2pd.conf``.

 Options specified on the command line take precedence over those in the config file.
 If you are upgrading your very old router (< 2.3.0) see also [this](config_opts_after_2.3.0.md) page.